MARCH 2026 · 11 MIN READ

 5. Tested incident response plans so the team knows what to do when the alert fires

-6. Security awareness training to reduce the phishing risk that enables most attacks.
+6. Security awareness training to cut the phishing and credential-theft routes into the bank.
 See our security awareness training

-None of these controls alone is sufficient.
-Together, they create a defence-in-depth posture that makes ransomware attacks significantly harder to execute and significantly easier to recover from.
+No single control is sufficient.
+Together they create a defence-in-depth posture that makes ransomware harder to execute and easier to recover from.

 How we can help

-We are an OSCP-certified penetration testing firm based in Kigali.
-We help banks across East Africa strengthen their ransomware defences through penetration testing that identifies the vulnerabilities ransomware operators exploit, security architecture review that evaluates segmentation and backup resilience, and incident response readiness assessments.
+IMIZI Cyber is an offensive security firm based in Kigali.
+We help banks and other regulated institutions across Africa strengthen their ransomware defences through penetration testing that finds the vulnerabilities ransomware operators exploit for initial access, security architecture review that evaluates segmentation and backup resilience, and incident response readiness assessments.
+Our team tests the environment and writes the report; the findings map directly to the prevention, detection, and recovery controls above, with evidence a board and a BNR examiner can both act on.

-For full details on our testing methodology, see our penetration testing service page.
+For full details on our methodology, see our penetration testing service page.
 For broader security programme assessments, see our security assessments service page.
-Contact us to assess your institution’s ransomware resilience.
+Book a Free Call to assess your institution's ransomware resilience.

 Ready to secure your organisation?